-With the exception of Behavioral Health patients, if you are admitted to the hospital, your name, where you are in the hospital, your general condition (such as “fair” or “stable”), and your religion are included in the patient directory at the information desk.
+With the exception of Behavioral Health patients, if you are admitted to the hospital,your name, where you are in the hospital, your general condition (such as “fair” or “stable”), and your religion are included in the patient directory at the information desk.
 This helps family, friends, and clergy visit you and be informed about your condition.
 Except for your religion, this information may be shared with visitors or phone callers who ask for you by name.
-Unless you tell us not to, your religion may be shared with a member of the clergy, such as a priest or rabbi, even if you aren’t asked for by name.
+Unless you tell us not to, your religion may be shared with a member of the clergy, such as a priest, rabbi, or imam even if you aren’t asked for by name.

 You may opt out of the directory.
 If you opt out of the directory we will not share your information even if you are asked for by name.

 To Inform Family Members and Friends Involved in Your Care or Paying for Your Care